-We work with more than 28 affiliates and partners in Latin America.
+We work with more than 30 global network members and partners in Latin America.

 We help older women and men claim the healthcare, pensions, employment and other benefits that are rightfully theirs.

 We make sure that everyone knows about the amazing contributions that older Latin Americans make to their societies.

 Our projects help thousands of older people live decent, active and healthy lives.

 View Latin America in a larger map

 Supporting older people in Latin America